JaspreetKhela/ufos/README.md

 In summary, this webpage provides a quick and easy method for filtering through a large dataset of UFO sightings.

 ### Drawbacks
 One drawback of this design is that the filter's input fields are case-sensitive.
 Consequently, a user's search may yield null results even though data does exist for that user's particular search criteria.
-For example, inputing state as "CA" instead of "ca" will return null results even though we have seen above that there are UFO sightings in the state of California.
+For example, inputing a state as "CA" instead of "ca" will return null results even though we have seen above that there are UFO sightings in the state of California.

 ### Further Development
 Two recommendations for further development are:
-* The filter's input fields can convert all inputs to lower case so that the table can return non-null results for data that exists within the dataset as described above.
+* The filter's input fields can convert all inputs to lower case so that the table can return non-null results for data that exists within the dataset as described above, and
-* The table's data can be graphed so that a user can see UFO sighting trends across parameters.
+* The table's data can be graphed so that a user can see UFO sighting trends across the table's fields.